markMoreto/mis/README.md

-MIS System for students for thesis (On - Progress Development)
+MIS System for students school thesis (unfinished) - no more development

 Ingredients: